Table of Contents

 - Aligns pricing with customer expectations, enhancing customer satisfaction and loyalty.

-- Can result in higher profit margins by emphasizing the product’s unique benefits.
+- This can result in higher profit margins by emphasizing the product’s unique benefits.

 - Involves setting prices based on competitors’ pricing strategies.